IceCreamYou/Canvas-Sprite-Animations/README.md

 - **new SpriteMap(src, animations, options)**: Create a new sprite map to manage different animation sequences on your sprite sheet.
+    - set(name, options): Add an animation sequence to the sprite map.
+    - unset(name): Remove an animation sequence from the sprite map.
+    - use(name): Set the active animation sequence.
+    - start(name): Start animating in a loop.
+    - stop(): Stop animating.
+    - reset(): Reset the active animation sequence to the first frame.
+    - runOnce(callback, name): Run the animation sequence once.
+    - draw(ctx, x, y, w, h): Draw the current animation frame.
 - **new Sprite(src, options)**: Create a new sprite object.
 Use this instead of SpriteMap if you only have one animation sequence on your sprite sheet or if you need more control over how the frames advance.
+    - draw(ctx, x, y, w, h): Draw the current animation frame.
+    - reset(): Reset the animation sequence to the first frame.
+    - changeFrame(delta): Move the animation sequence forward or backward.
+    - setFrame(row, col) or setFrame(frame): Move to a specific frame.
+    - setLoop(startRow, startCol, endRow, endCol, squeeze): Change the animation sequence.
+    - startLoop(startRow, startCol, endRow, endCol, squeeze): Start animating the animation sequence in a loop.
+    - stopLoop(): Stop animating.
+    - runLoop(startRow, startCol, endRow, endCol, squeeze): Run the animation sequence once.
+    - prevFrame(): Go to the previous animation frame.
+    - nextFrame(): Go to the next animation frame.
+    - getFrame(): Get the current animation frame (row, column, frame number).
+    - getNumFrames(): Get the number of frames in the animation sequence.
+    - frameNumberToRowCol(frame): Convert a frame number to a row/column pair.

 ### Drawing